ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

     ```bash
     bash modupdate.sh
     ```
-1. Stage, commit and push the local changes to your new repo.  **You will need to push to main.**
+1. Remove pipelines directories which are not required:
+    - If the repo is hosted in Azure DevOps:
         ```bash
+        # remove the '.github' pipelines directory
+        rm --recursive '.github'
+        ```
+    - If the repo is hosted in GitHub:
+        ```bash
+        # remove the '.azure-pipelines' pipelines directory
+        rm --recursive '.azure-pipelines'
+        ```
+1. For **`Infra`** repos, remove the environment sub-directories which are not required. **Never delete '.gitkeep' files in folders that remain.**
+    - If the repo is for sandbox.
+For example, `gcp-sandbox-tier1-infra`:
+        ```bash
+        # remove the 'dev', 'uat' and 'prod' sub-directories
+        for env_subdir in dev uat prod; do
+            rm --recursive "deploy/${env_subdir}/"
+            rm --recursive "source-customization/${env_subdir}/"
+        done
+        ```
+    - If the repo is for dev, uat and prod.
+For example, `gcp-tier1-infra`:
+        ```bash
+        # remove the 'sandbox' sub-directory
+        for env_subdir in sandbox; do
+            rm --recursive "deploy/${env_subdir}/"
+            rm --recursive "source-customization/${env_subdir}/"
+        done
+        ```
+1. Review your local changes then stage, commit and push them to your new repo.  **You will need to push to main.**
+    ```bash
     git add .
     git commit -m 'initializing repo from template'
     git push --set-upstream origin main
     ```
-1. The repo is now created!
+1. The repo is created!
 It's now time to protect the main branch.

-### Branch Protection
+### Add Branch Protection
 It's recommended to protect the `main` branch and use Pull Requests (PR) for any changes to the repos.

-These settings can be set at the AzDO Project level.
+These settings could also be set at the AzDO Project level.

 At the very least, the [Require a minimum number of reviewers](https://learn.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops&tabs=browser#require_reviewers) branch policy should be set to 2.